tkfalarz/ET-BME680-Sensor/README.md

 **What the script is?**

 This script uses bme 680 sensor to gather some weather metrics.
-It sends the data to the particular [.NET API](#) by http protocol using M2M authentication.
+It sends the data to the particular [.NET API](https://github.com/tkfalarz/ET-Dotnet-API) by http protocol using M2M authentication.
 This project was created for my Engineering Thesis purposes and this is rather a showdown of my abilities than a real production solution.
-At this stage, be aware it can have some vulnerabilities (e.g.: using http instead of https protocol).
+At this stage, be aware it can have some vulnerabilities (e.g.: using http instead of https protocol, no code injections expected ;) ).
 Feel free to contribute or suggest some tips.
 Have a good day :)

 **Prerequisites:**
 - Raspberry Pi device with network card included